 I have had a bit of a nomadic life, living in Tanzania and Swaziland during my childhood and adolescence.
 I went to Oxford University to study Archaeology and Anthropology, and since have specialised in Forensic Anthropology through a MSc and PhD and lots of casework.
 I am currently Professor of Forensic Science at the University of Central Lancashire, and Manager of the Lancashire Forensic Science Academy.
-I live on the outskirts of the Peak District with my husband.
+I live in Lancashire with my husband.

 I am passionate about public engagement in science, and have had experience of communicating science through different media, including TV, radio, online and in print.